Thanatisia/docker-ide/README.md

 - Design docker-compose.yaml file
     - Notes
         + You can find example docker-compose.yaml configuration files in the 'docker/compose' directory
+        - The 'build' instruction/key-value (dictionary) is optional if you have performed multi-staged builds as recommended previously
+            + You can use this if you are intending to use the base image directly
     ```yaml
     version: 3.7
     services: